-- 5.4.4.
-Obstruction Marking and Lighting In general, the need for marking and lighting of obstructions is determined by the FAA as part of aeronautical studies conducted in accordance with 14 CFR Part 77.
-Under most circumstances, when reviewing proposed structures that exceed the height criteria indicated in Policy 5.4.3, the ALUC expects to abide by the FAA's conclusions regarding marking and lighting requirements.
+In general, the need for marking and lighting of obstructions is determined by the FAA as part of aeronautical studies conducted in accordance with 14 CFR Part 77.
+Under most circumstances, when reviewing proposed structures that exceed the height criteria indicated in Policy AP-2, the ALUC expects to abide by the FAA's conclusions regarding marking and lighting requirements.
 However, situations may arise in which the ALUC, because of its particular knowledge of local airports and airspace, may reach a different determination than that of the FAA.
 In such instances, the ALUC may determine either that a proposed structure is unacceptable or that it is acceptable only if marked and lighted.
-Any marking and lighting that the ALUC may require shall be consistent with FAA standards as to color and other features. - 5.4.5.
-Federal Aviation Administration Notification Proponents of a project that may exceed the elevation of a 14 CFR Part 77 surface must notify the FAA as required by 14 CFR Part 77, Subpart B, and by the State Aeronautics Act, Public Utilities Code Sections 21658 and 21659.
-(Notification to the FAA under 14 CFR Part 77, Subpart B, is required even for certain proposed construction that does not exceed the height limits allowed by Subpart C of the regulations.
+Any marking and lighting that the ALUC may require shall be consistent with FAA standards as to color and other features.

+AP-4 Federal Aviation Administration Notification

+Proponents of a project that may exceed the elevation of a 14 CFR Part 77 surface must notify the FAA as required by 14 CFR Part 77, Subpart B, and by sections 21658 and 21659 of the State Aeronautics Act.
+Notification to the FAA under 14 CFR Part 77, Subpart B, is required even for certain proposed construction that does not exceed the height limits allowed by Subpart C of the regulations.
 Refer to Appendix E of this document for a copy of these sections of the state codes and to Appendix F for the specific FAA notification requirements.
-A copy of the form to be submitted to the FAA FAA Form 7460, Notice of Proposed Construction or Alteration is included in Appendix F as well.) - (a) Local jurisdictions shall inform project proponents of the requirements for notifying the FAA. - (b) The requirement for notifying the FAA shall not necessarily trigger an airport compatibility review of an individual project by the ALUC unless required in accordance with the Policies of this ALUCP including but not limited to Policy 5.4.2. - (c) FAA review is required for any proposed structure more than 200 feet AGL of its site.
-All such proposals also shall be submitted to the ALUC for review regardless of where in the county the object would be located. - (d) Any project submitted to the ALUC for consistency determination for reason of height issues shall include a copy of the 14 CFR Part 77 notification to the FAA and the results of the FAA's analysis.
+A copy of the form to be submitted to the FAA, FAA Form 7460, Notice of Proposed Construction or Alteration, is also included in Appendix F.

+- 1. Local jurisdictions shall inform project proponents of the requirements for notifying the FAA. - 2.
+The requirement for notifying the FAA shall not necessarily trigger an airport compatibility review of an individual project by the ALUC unless required in accordance with the Policies of this ALUCP including but not limited to Policy AP-1. - 3.
+FAA review is required for any proposed structure more than 200 feet AGL of its site.
+All such proposals also shall be submitted to the ALUC for review regardless of where in the county the object would be located. - 4.
+Any project submitted to the ALUC for consistency determination for reason of height issues shall include a copy of the 14 CFR Part 77 notification to the FAA and the results of the FAA's analysis.
 The FAA's determination may represent one aspect of a project's compatibility factors.
 Therefore, a no-hazard determination by FAA does not guarantee ALUC approval of a proposed project.

-5.5 Overflight Standards
+5.5 Overflight Notification Policies